sdfgeoff/wasm_minigames/src/swoop_start_sequence/index.md

     }
 ```
 We can now swap this in place of the previous `animation_frame` function
-to previous our title screen:
+to preview our title screen:

 ![Title Screen](logo.png)